llorinKeashly/hiive-challenge/README.md

 # hiive-challenge

 Use `npx playwright test --ui` to run the tests.
 You shouldn't need to start the server, the tests should do that automatically.
 There is a bug around sorting the added timezones so there is one failing test case until the bug is fixed.
-I added `data-playwright-test-label` to components to make selectors more robust and less prone to flakyness.
+I added `data-testid` to components to make selectors more robust and less prone to flakyness.

 The below bugs were found with only running the timezone-app as per the instructions.